EdAlegrid/m2m-browser-client-demo/README.md

 ```
 <br>

-## Option2 - Using Windows or Linux on the remote devices
+## Option2 - Using Windows or Linux as remote devices
 #### Remote Device1

 Here, you don't need to install the array-gpio module but instead the gpio resources will run in simulation mode.